 Expected Module Output Subjects/Agendas Methodology (1) Energy situation and issues in each country are shared among the participants and priority issues are examined.
-Country Report Presentation Presentation and Discussion (2) Challenges in energy policy in each country are clarified through understanding and comparing changes and current status of energy situation/energy policies in Japan and the rest of the world.
-Energy Demand Forecasting in the World/Asia, Energy Policy in Japan (Oil & Gas / Coal / Electricity / Energy Conservation / New and Renewable Energy), Approach to Global Environmental Issues / Energy Balance Table / Observation: Thermal Power Plant, Renewable Energy, etc. Lecture, Discussion and Observation
+Country Report Presentation (20 minutes for each participant including questions and answers) Presentation and Discussion

-(3) Concepts and methods of energy supply-demand forecasting, energy balance and energy best mix are understood and their applicability in each country is examined.
-Survey Technique for Energy Statistics Data, Energy Data Base Construction, Energy Balance Table, Energy Demand Forecasting Exercise, Scenario Analysis for Energy, etc. Lecture, Discussion and Practice (4) A draft Policy Plan of specific countermeasures which contribute to solving challenges in each country is formulated.
-Draft Policy Plan Presentation Consultation and Presentation
+(2) Challenges in energy policy in each country are clarified through understanding and comparing changes and current status of energy situation/energy policies in Japan and the rest of the world.
+Energy Demand Forecasting in the World/Asia, Energy Policy in Japan (Oil & Gas / Coal / Electricity / Energy Conservation / New and Renewable Energy), Approach to Global Environmental Issues / Energy Balance Table / Observation: Thermal Power Plant, Renewable Energy, etc. Lecture, Discussion and Observation (3) Concepts and methods of energy supply-demand forecasting, energy balance and energy best mix are understood and their applicability in each country is examined.
+Survey Technique for Energy Statistics Data, Energy Data Base Construction, Energy Balance Table, Energy Demand Forecasting Exercise, Scenario Analysis for Energy, etc. Lecture, Discussion and Practice (4) A draft Action Plan of specific countermeasures which contribute to solving challenges in each country is formulated.
+Draft Action Plan Presentation Consultation and Presentation

-<Reference for Schedule in 2017 > Details of the schedule are subject to change.
+<Reference for Schedule in 2017 >